Core Brand Values

 Every wedding is a discovery and the chance to be moved.

-I’m passionately curious about people and love nothing more than building a one-on-one relationship with each one of my clients.
+I’m passionately curious about people.
+I love nothing more than building relationships with the people I photograph.
 I’m always exploring and constantly evolving.
-I love to push the boundaries of what I can provide for my clients, how I can do things differently from the norm, how I can give the best value and experience possible.
-Every wedding is a discovery and the chance to be moved.
+I love to explore how I can give you the best value and experience possible.
+Every wedding is a discovery and a chance to be moved.

-My own wedding is about as non-traditional as they come, but all of this made perfect sense to me and the man I married – and that’s all that matters!
-I’ve never been the type to fit in partly because I’m very independent-minded, sometimes stubbornly so.
+My own wedding was non-traditional and pretty minimal.
+But it made perfect sense to us <3.
+I’ve never been the type to fit in partly because I’m independent-minded, sometimes stubbornly so.

-I’m an advocate of starting your own traditions rather than following them
+I’m an advocate of starting your own traditions over following

 Capturing emotional stories

-This personal project is kind of how I see my role as a photographer now.
-I am sort of the narrator of the story but I’m not in it.
-I’m careful not to impose strict guidelines or to pose you in awkward ways that just don’t feel like you.
-I want you, who you are as a couple and as two beautiful individuals, to shine.
+This personal project is how I see my role as a photographer now.
+I bring your story to light in a unique way and I’m not in it.
+You must feel like you – gentle direction but no awkward posing!
+I want for you as a couple and as two beautiful individuals, to shine.

-I want to get the best out of you and the way I do that is to give you the opportunity to be truly yourself.
-Just like that project involved conducting long interviews with participants, I also really want to spend time getting to know you.
-The more comfortable we are around each other, honestly the better the pictures will be because you’ll be relaxed.
-I want to build trust and portray the candid emotions of your wedding.
-I want to make your inner feelings visible.
-I want to tell emotional stories through my lens.
+I bring the best out of you by giving you the space to be truly yourself.
+Just like that project involved conducting long interviews with participants, I spend time getting to know you.
+The more comfortable we are around each other, the better the pictures will be.
+I build trust so candid emotions can be portrayed.
+I make your inner feelings visible.
+I tell emotional stories through my lens.